-Additionally, the bill extends these coverage requirements to individual health insurance policies and health benefits plans that were previously not mandated to provide such coverage.
-This includes plans issued under the New Jersey Individual Health Coverage and Small Employer Health Benefits Programs, as well as those under the State Health Benefits Program and the School Employees Health Benefits Program.
-The changes aim to ensure that all men, particularly those at higher risk for prostate cancer, have access to necessary screening without financial barriers.
-The act is set to take effect 90 days after enactment and will apply to all relevant contracts and policies issued or renewed thereafter.
+Additionally, the bill extends these prostate cancer screening requirements to individual health insurance policies, health benefits plans under the New Jersey Individual Health Coverage and Small Employer Health Benefits Programs, and contracts under the State Health Benefits Program and the School Employees Health Benefits Program, which were not previously mandated to provide such coverage.
+The legislation aims to ensure that all men have access to necessary screenings without financial barriers, thereby promoting early detection and treatment of prostate cancer.
+The act will take effect 90 days after enactment and will apply to all relevant contracts and policies issued or renewed thereafter.

 Statutes affected: